vinzvinci/vinzvinci/README.md

 - 🌱 I want to improve myself and continue learning
 - 🌟 I want to encourage others and inspire them
 - 💖 I love to watch movies/series/anime and listen to music
+- 🔑 College Goals : Help my fellow students for their career

 <br />